Reviewing Constellation Brands (STZ) and Its Competitors

 |2.41

-Constellation Brands presently has a consensus target price of $271.17, indicating a potential upside of 23.83%.
-As a group, “Beverages” companies have a potential upside of 142.92%.
-Given Constellation Brands’ peers higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its peers.
+Constellation Brands currently has a consensus target price of $271.17, suggesting a potential upside of 23.43%.
+As a group, “Beverages” companies have a potential upside of 143.19%.
+Given Constellation Brands’ peers higher probable upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its peers.

 Earnings & Valuation

-This table compares Constellation Brands and its peers revenue, earnings per share and valuation.
+This table compares Constellation Brands and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue